 Interstate 215 and Clark County 215 together form the Las Vegas/Bruce Woodbury Beltway.
 The Bruce Woodbury Beltway begins at the Henderson Bowl Interchange with I-11 south, I-515 north and SR 564 in the southeast, then flows in a clockwise direction west to I-15 and Durango Drive.
-From there, the beltway turns north, meeting Summerlin Parkway at its western most edge and U.S. 95 near the northwestern corner.
-The beltway ends at its junction with Interstate 15 northeast of Las Vegas.
+Continuing northwest, the beltway heads to Summerlin where it meets Summerlin Parkway (SR 613) and then U.S. 95 at the Centennial Bowl Interchange.
+The remainder of CC-215 travels east back to Interstate 15, northeast of Las Vegas.

 The Interstate 215 portion of the Bruce Woodbury Beltway is currently only the southeast quadrant, between I-515 in Henderson and I-15 in the unincorporated community of Paradise near McCarran International Airport (LAS).
 It was completed in 2005 with the opening of the interchange at I-515/SR 564.
 The rest of the beltway is Clark County 215 because it was not constructed with state funds and or built to Interstate standards.

 As the Clark County 215 (CC-215) beltway is brought to Interstate standards, it may eventually be included in a future extension of I-215.
 This upgrade was previously scheduled for completion in 2013, but the beltway remains at grade through the Centennial Bowl Interchange.

 Work through Fall 2018 upgraded the beltway to limited access standards from Craig Road to Hualapai Way.
 This project ran from September 2015 to 2019.
-Another $70 million project started late July 2018 converts CC-215 to a full freeway from east of 5th Street (Exit 46) to the Union Pacific rail crossing.
-Work on this segment of the beltway should wrap up by Spring 2020.2
+Another $70 million project started late July 2018 converted CC-215 to a full freeway from east of 5th Street (Exit 46) to the Union Pacific Railroad crossing.
+Work on this segment of the beltway was anticipated to wrap up in Summer 2020.2